Hannah414/Using-C-On-A-Mac/C_Tutorial.md

 ![example of switch statments](https://cwh-full-next-space.fra1.digitaloceanspaces.com/videos/cpp-tutorials-in-hindi-9/base64_NSQ7ZYo.webp)

-Note: With either if/else or switch statements, you must suround the code to be executed with brackets {}.

 For if/else statements, if two conditions must be met, you can include both conditionals in the same if statement.
 You would place both conditionals within the paranthesis seperated by an *and*. if the first condition is not met, C will not even check the second condition, this is called short-circuiting.

+For switch statments, the conditional must match the case exactly in order for the bracketed code to be executed.
+Once a condition is met, and the associated code has run, you use *break* to exit the switch statement.

+Note: With if/else and switch statements, you must suround the code to be executed with brackets {}.